exxyyf/exxyyf/README.md

 - 👋 Hi, I’m @exxyyf
-- 👀 I’m interested in music, data science and languages.
+- 👀 I’m interested in music, data science and languages
 - 🌱 I’m currently learning data science and maths
 - 💞️ I’d love to collaborate on cool arty projects
 - 📫 How to reach me: telegram - @exxyyf